 Things to do at Mordialloc

 Mordialloc is a nice township overlooking Port Phillip Bay.
 It has a nice sandy beach area, a lovely pier, and river entrance.
 Mordialloc Creek is roughly 9 kilometers long and popular with cyclists and walkers.
 There are lots of walking and cycling trails and parks along this stretch.
 Making it a very accessible and convenient spot for fishing.
 It does offer nice walking trails and bird watching.

 Along the river, there are plenty of good spots to take the kids fishing, but you are probably better heading to the beach and fishing off the main pier which is a hot spot for snapper fishing during spring and summer.
 The water is very polluted at Moridalloc Creek so think carefully before eating anything you catch and wash your hands and gear thoroughly after fishing here.
 Catch and release fishing is highly recommended at this location.

 Fishing Mordialloc Creek

-Mordialloc creek has a large volume of boat traffic of boats venturing from the ramp down the channel under the bridges than out into Port Phillip Bay.
-Despite the poor water quality at Mordialloc creek you can catch plenty of bream, mullet and estuary perch.
+Mordialloc creek has a large volume of boat traffic of boats venturing from the ramp down the channel under the bridges and then out into Port Phillip Bay.
+Despite the poor water quality at Mordialloc creek you can catch plenty of bream, mullet, and estuary perch.
 In 2016 10,000 estuary perch fingerlings were stocked into Mordialloc creek to improve fishing in the area.
 In years to come, we should see EP fishing on the rise here.
-More stocking is planned as part of target 1 million by 2020 and target 10 million by 2022 initiatives.
+More stocking is planned as part of the target of 1 million by 2020 and the target of 10 million by 2022 initiatives.
 Closer to the mouth entrance you can catch pinkie snapper and flathead, you also have great fishing access near the entrance on the Mordialloc pier.

 Fishing Mordialloc Pier